Personal Income Tax

 State fee for issuing of a new series of moment lottery tickets (starting from the second series):

 - for a national moment lottery – EUR 720;

 - for a local moment lottery – EUR 720.

 - on Lotteries and Gambling Supervisory Inspection of Latvia

 - Law “On Lotteries and Gambling Fee and Tax”

-- Regulations of the Cabinet of Ministers, dated of 6 January 2015, No 3 “Regulations on Model Forms of Lotteries and Gambling Tax Reports and Procedure for the Submission of Lotteries and Gambling Tax Returns”
+- Regulations of the Cabinet of Ministers, dated of 4 February 2020, No 67 “Regulations on Model Forms of Lotteries and Gambling Tax Reports and the Procedures for the Completion thereof”